richardwesthaver/mpk/README.md

 hf_bound = 11000
 ```

-XC Much of the configuration can be overridden by CLI flags but you may want to change some of the default values.
+Much of the configuration can be overridden by CLI flags but you may want to change some of the default values.
 Some of the optional settings aren't included in the default file:

 -   **fs.{`ext_samples`, `ext_tracks`, `ext_projects`, `ext_plugins`, `ext_patches`}:** external directories
 -   **`extractor.path`:** path to the `mpk_extract.py` script